scalyr/scalyr-agent-2/tests/image_builder/README.md

+# Docker Image Builder

-This directory contains image builder - statically defined abstractions that help to build images for tests.
+This directory contains image builder - statically defined abstractions that help to build Docker images for tests.

 The structure: